Cecilia-Giusti/telesport-app/README.md

 # Telesport-app

-Telesport app is a web application that allows you to see the number of Olympic Games medals for each participating country
+Telesport app is a web application that allows you to see the number of Olympic Games medals for each participating country.

-Two pages are currently available:
+## Features

+Currently, the app has two main features:

-- Home page
+### Home Page

-- one page details
+The home page displays a list of all participating countries in the Olympic Games.
+Each country is listed along with the total number of medals they have won.

+### Details Page

+When you click on a country from the home page, you are taken to a details page.
+This page provides more detailed information about the country's participation in the Olympics, including a breakdown of medals won in each Olympic event they participated in.

 ## Getting Started